fortrabbit/blog/dashboard-improvements.md

 ---
 author: fl
 created: 2016-09-02
 published: true
-title:      "Dashboard improvements"
+title: Dashboard improvements
-excerpt:    "Quicker boarding, App access links and more."
+excerpt: Quicker boarding, App access links and more.
 lead: "On our quest to eliminate obstacles we have just optimized the boarding flow.
 This is new:"

-keywords:   "Boarding, UX, UI, user journey, progressive disclosure, gamification"
+keywords: Boarding, UX, UI, user journey, progressive disclosure, gamification
-image:      "dashboard-improvements.gif"
+image: dashboard-improvements.gif
+tags:
+  - changelog
 ---